 Selah!
 This may be the most mysterious word in the Bible.
 It appears at the end of verses primarily in the books of Psalms and Habakkuk.
-There’s no one definition but all may be summed up to be interpreted as: stop and listen or pause and consider, or contemplate, reflect and praise.
-The operative word in these definitions—though only implicitly implied—is silence.
+There’s no one definition but all may be summed up to be interpreted as: “stop and listen”, or “pause and consider”, or “contemplate, reflect and praise”.
+The operative word in these definitions—though only implicit—is silence.

 Abba Father, I pause before You in the silence of quietness

-I calm all around me and within that would distract from the tranquility of peacefulness
+I calm all around me and within that which would distract from the tranquility of peacefulness

 I slow the racing of my thoughts and pause to dwell upon Your kindness